-Tara VanDerveer had a vision.
-All these years later, Stanford again enjoys the view from the top.
+Perspective | Tara VanDerveer had a vision.
+Years later, Stanford again enjoys the view from the top.

 The game taunted them.
 After the 1992 title, the program went to the Final Four 10 times without cutting down the nets.
 The Cardinal was such a machine that it even made it to the national semifinal in 1996, the year VanDerveer was away coaching the U.S. women’s national team.
 But they kept falling short.

 Include six defeats in the Elite Eight, and the Cardinal made 16 deep tournament runs in those 29 years.
 They stayed at the sport’s cutting edge, only to feel the blade rather than use it.
 VanDerveer’s teams lost twice in the title game, to a 36-2 Tennessee squad in 2008 (the late Pat Summitt’s last championship) and to a 39-0 Connecticut juggernaut in 2010.
 They lost two semifinal games by a single point, to Old Dominion in 1997 and to Texas A&M in 2011.
 From 2008 to 2014, VanDerveer led them to the Final Four six times in seven tournaments, but still, she was denied title No. 3.
-Finally, the torture of almost has ended.

 When Arizona guard Aari McDonald’s fadeaway heave bounced off the back of the rim Sunday, Stanford could celebrate this impossibly difficult title.
 The Cardinal held off their Pac-12 rival, 54-53, just as they had outlasted South Carolina by one point in the semifinal.
 After the heartbreak of the past 29 years, Stanford can be allowed the good fortune of a nail-gnawing pair of victories.

 But while some of the games over the years have been painful, VanDerveer wasn’t a tortured coach.
 She didn’t feel incomplete, just motivated.
 Her vision, of an individual player or an entire team, doesn’t necessarily include a trophy.
 And her relentlessness has nothing to do with enhancing her legacy.

 “This isn’t why I coach,” VanDerveer, 67, said Sunday night during a postgame video conference in San Antonio.
 “I wanted to be a teacher.”

 Even in her moment, VanDerveer chose to review the film to teach a greater lesson.

 “I really told our team before the game that, whether we won this game or we didn’t win this game, it doesn’t change you fundamentally as a person,” she said.
 “I had some just fantastic teams – Kate Starbird’s team in ’97 – where we lost in the semifinals.
 It’s heartbreaking to go through that.
 I know that these women are kind of on the shoulders of those women.

 “Former players would be so proud to be part of this team because of the resilience they’ve shown, because of the sisterhood that they represent.
 I’m thrilled for this team, but also for all the women out there that played at Stanford.”

 Of course, VanDerveer would spread the love.
 That’s who she is.
 And this season has been too difficult for too many for the coach make the accomplishment about her legacy.
 But it is fitting that, in the hardest of years, we’ve had reason to pause often and toast VanDerveer.
 In December, she won her 1,099th game and passed Summitt as the winningest coach in women’s college basketball history.